sreynit02/TeamsFeed/README.md

 9. Farmer’s first/last name is recorded, their county, and address
 10. Each invoice is assigned an ID
 11. A farmer can sell their produce to FeedingKY at an auction or a food bank
-12. There is only one food bank per county, but not all counties in KY have a food bank
+12. There is only one food bank per county, but not all counties in KY have a food bank.
+Each food bank needs an address because feedingKY only donates to food banks in KY.
-13. A farmer can donate to KY Kids eat or not
-14. Food has name and type.
+13. Food has name and type.

 ## ER diagram
 The Entity-relationship diagram is as shown below: